Kong/docs.konghq.com/app/2.1.x/configuration.md

 Upstream keepalive connection pools are segmented by the `dst ip/dst port/SNI` attributes of a connection.

-A value of `0` will disable upstream keepalive connections by default, forcing each upstream request to open a new connection.
+A value of `0` will disable Upstream keepalive connections by default, forcing each Upstream request to open a new connection.

 Default: `60`